Corionis/ELS/artifacts/document/how-to-readme.md

  * -e file : Export publisher libraries to text file

- * -f file : Log file, default VolMonger.log in directory where "run" is executed
+ * -f file : Log file, default VolMunger.log in directory where "run" is executed

- * -k : Keep volmonger.json files, default is to delete them as they are processed
+ * -k : Keep volmunger.json files, default is to delete them as they are processed

  * -i file : Export JSON items to file